-If you are going to install a lock on a door like this then a rim lock, surface mounted to the back face of the door is the way to go.
+If you are going to install a lock on a shed door like this then a rim lock, surface mounted to the back face of the door is the way to go.
 A modern version of the rim lock is the 'long throw bolt' type lock.
 This lock enables a door such as this to be locked securely with a 20mm square steel bolt into a keep made of 3mm folded steel securely coach screwed to the door lining.
 On the outside of the door all that can be seen is a discreet brass plate, so this fits in well with most shed door designs.

-Door hung, latch fitted and cladding completed
+Shed door installed, latch fitted and cladding completed